 Tip #3 - Make Use Of Available Technologies

 Long gone are the days when doing your taxes in paper form was the most efficient method, as technology has advanced much in recent years.
-Software like MYOB can take care of an awful lot of the legwork involved with your tax return obligations, allowing you to have all of your business transactions accounted for automatically, making this often laborious task a cinch.
+Software like MYOB can take care of a lot of the legwork involved with your tax return obligations, allowing you to have all your business transactions accounted for automatically, making this often laborious task a cinch.
 MYOB online makes business life much easier.

 Tip #4 - Make Use Of The Loss Carry Back Scheme If Eligible